Tillerson: Trump, Putin reach Syria ceasefire agreement

 - He said they had a "lengthy discussion of other areas in Syria where we can work together"

-Washington (CNN)US President Donald Trump and Russian President Vladimir Putin reached an agreement on curbing violence in Syria during their sitdown at the G20 meeting Friday in Germany, according to Secretary of State Rex Tillerson.
+Washington (CNN)US President Donald Trump and Russian President Vladimir Putin reached an agreement on curbing violence in southwest Syria during their sitdown at the G20 meeting Friday in Germany, according to Secretary of State Rex Tillerson.

 Tillerson, who sat in on the discussion between the two leaders, told reporters the ceasefire was a "defined agreement" and could be a precursor to further cooperation in Syria.